 This is day three of a 90-day journey of reading through the New Testament.
 Today’s reading is Matthew 7 through Matthew 9.
 If you’ve been following this blog along the way, thank you.

-After reading this passage, my first thought was of this song:
+After reading this passage, my first thought was of this song

 In Matthew 7:28, 29, there is a remarkable statement made by Matthew.
 The crowds, though not initially invited to hear Jesus’ discourse, have followed Jesus, and listened to him as outsiders.
 The “Sermon on the Mount”, as we call it, was intended only for his disciples, but Jesus was never any good at keeping the crowds away.

-Anyway, at the end of Matthew 7, the crowds remark that they were “amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law.”
+At the end of Matthew 7, the crowds remark that they were “amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law.”

 Let’s take a look at just the first three stories, in chapter 8.
 These healings — these first three healings after Jesus’ “sermon on the mount” — are healings of outsiders.

-First, Jesus heals a man with leprosy (8:1-4).
+First, Jesus heals a man with leprosy (Matthew 8:1-4).
 For a Jewish audience, and for the crowds of people who had assembled to hear Jesus, a man with leprosy was, indeed, an outsider, removed from society because of his communicable, and very unclean, illness.
 And it is this man Jesus heals first.
 It is no surprise, either, that this unclean outsider came to Jesus.
 Not the other way around.

-The third healing is from 8:14, 15, and involves Peter, and Peter’s mother-in-law.
+The third healing is from Matthew 8:14, 15, and involves Peter, and Peter’s mother-in-law.
 While she is, without doubt, a Jew, she is also a woman, and, like the previous healings, an outsider in the Jewish world.
 In the Jewish culture, women had very little prominence, and were all but excluded from religious leading.
 She was an outsider.

 Yet Jesus goes to these outsiders.
 He broke a sacred trust, and, as he did, The Word changed the lives of people abandoned by the Jews.
 The leper, the Roman, and the woman now had insider access to God.

 These first three healings, then, were all to create a very inclusive kingdom for Jesus.
-As one with authority, who attracted crowds as he spoke, Matthew moves us from the mountain, into the valley, into the lives of people who were excluded from normal life.
+As one with authority, who attracted crowds as he spoke, Jesus moves from the mountain, into the valley, into the lives of people who were excluded from normal life.
 Where before, these three people found hurt on the outside, now they find freedom there.